 A NASA Mars orbiter has been busy since it arrived at the Red Planet late last month.

-"What we're seeing so far is really just a tantalizing teaser of what's to come," Maven principal investigator Bruce Jakosky, of the Laboratory for Atmospheric and Space Physics at the University of Colorado at Boulder, said Tuesday during a NASA news conference.
+"What we're seeing so far is really just a tantalizing teaser of what's to come," MAVEN principal investigator Bruce Jakosky, of the Laboratory for Atmospheric and Space Physics at the University of Colorado, Boulder, said during a NASA news conference today (Oct.
+14).

-Scientists working with Maven weren't able to see exactly how the solar energetic particles affected Mars' atmosphere on Sept.
+Scientists working with MAVEN weren't able to see exactly how the solar energetic particles (SEPs) affected Mars' atmosphere on Sept.
 29 because the instruments necessary for that kind of observation weren't functioning in tandem at that time.
-But Maven researchers say the spacecraft's instruments will be ready to observe the atmosphere during the next Mars-directed solar event.
+MAVEN researchers expect, however, that the spacecraft's instruments will be ready to observe the atmosphere during the next Mars-directed solar event.

 Scientists think that solar weather events could be partially responsible for the loss of the Martian atmosphere over time.

-Ground controllers are now moving MAVEN into lower orbit in order to make more observations of the planet's upper atmosphere and find out how it's escaping into outer space.
-The probe should begin its primary science mission in about two weeks.
+Ground controllers are now moving MAVEN into its lower, science orbit in order to take more observations of the planet's upper atmosphere and find out how some of it might be escaping into outer space.
+The probe should begin its primary science mission in about two weeks, NASA officials said.